fgtech/coursera-getdata/README.md

   5. Load the script and run it.

 ### About the tidy dataset
 The tidy dataset [tidy_set_with_averages.txt](https://github.com/fgtech/coursera-getdata/blob/master/tidy_set_with_averages.txt) is derived from the "Human Activity Recognition Using Smartphones Data Set".
-The resulting dataset contains only mean and standard deviation calculations aggregated by subject and activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
-The description of the others columns are described in the CodeBook.
+The resulting dataset contains only mean and standard deviation calculations aggregated by subject and activity.
+The full description of the variables and the transformation is in the [CodeBook.md](https://github.com/fgtech/coursera-getdata/blob/master/CodeBook.md) file.